-Like most Marvellians, I was both excited and nervous for the arrival of Nigel Smith’s new biography, The Chameleon, in late 2010.
+Like most Marvellians, I was both excited and nervous for the arrival of Nigel Smith’s new biography, The Chameleon.

 There was a risk that the foundations of my doctoral thesis would end up incontrovertibly disproved.
-Fortunately, I escaped that catastrophe.
+Fortunately, I escaped that outcome.

-Off I went a few months later, in January 2011, to the most important stop of the book’s promotional tour – the Andrew Marvell Centre in Hull – to hear Nigel present on it.
+In January 2011, I attended the most important stop of the book’s promotional tour – the Andrew Marvell Centre in Hull – to hear Nigel present on it.

 Now, having stumbled across a rather provocative review by Alan Altimont, the associate editor for the Andrew Marvell Society, I feel compelled to mount a defence.
 So it follows:

 Recent studies of Marvell have further exposed his involvement in post-Restoration religious and political struggles has distanced him from the arbitrary label of ‘metaphysical poet’ and positioned him closer to Milton and Dryden – albeit still as a distant shadow.
 He is slowly developing an indefinable critical legacy.

 Perhaps Marvell tests the limit of our modern standards of biography.
 Writing this particular life – much like Marvell’s own work, ironically – ends up just as wary of the literary mechanics of the exercise as the exercise itself.

 This is partly explicated by Nigel Smith’s chapter on ‘How to make a biography of Andrew Marvell’ in the new Cambridge Companion, a decidedly rare feature in such volumes.
 Biography outgrows itself in Marvell’s case: to the literary, the historical, and the psychological.
 These require something remarkable to make it work.

 Altimont does not dispute that Marvell requires an ambitious biography, nor the benefits to be gained from its author’s inimitable knowledge.
-His own knowledge and aptitude are highlighted by some fascinating observations, including an imbalance in the biography between the fatherly influence on Marvell and the female presence in his young life.
+His own knowledge is highlighted by some fascinating observations, including an imbalance in the biography between the fatherly influence on Marvell and the female presence in his young life.